Early Somerset County, MD Land Records

 During colonial times, prior to the completion of the Mason-Dixon and the Transpeninsular Lines establishing the boundaries between Maryland, Delaware and Pennsylvania, portions of what is now Sussex County, Delaware were considered part of Somerset, Worcester, or Dorchester County, Maryland or one of the three lower counties of Pennsylvania.
 For more information and maps showing the changing boundaries of Somerset County, see the Old Somerset Hundreds and Land Grant Maps created by John C. Lyon at Somerset MDGenWeb.

 Some of the records regarding these areas may occasionally be found in Pennsylvania repositories.
 For instance, the original of the Somerset County [Maryland] Land Warrant Book 1670-1682 of Francis Jenckins (Manuscript #1087), is housed at the Historical Society of Pennsylvania in Philadelphia.
 A microfilmed copy of this unique resource, giving names and other information about the land-holdings of the earliest settlers of the area, is at the Nabb Research Center.
-The majority of the book has been abstracted; the abstracts may be viewed by following the links in the boxes above.
+The majority of the book has been abstracted and may be viewed here (add link).